 | CORS | CORS operation status |

-| Stage Description | Stage information |
+| Stage description | Stage information |

 | JWT | JSON Web Token usage status |

-| API Key | API Key usage status |
+| API Key | Whether to use API Key |

-| Activation Date | Stage activation date/time |
+| Activation date and time | Stage activation date and time |

 | Deployment ID | API deployment ID |